They Hate Change: Style and influences

-Gainey has named Camp Lo, Rick Ross, Curren$y, Pusha T, and Jay-Z as artists who have influenced his lyrics.
-Vonne describes their lyrics as inspired by Clipse and Newham Generals.
+Individual artists that They Hate Change have identified as influences include Goldie, Brian Eno, D Double E, and Dizzee Rascal.
+Gainey has named Camp Lo, Rick Ross, Curren$y, Pusha T, and Jay-Z as artists who have influenced his lyrics; Vonne describes their lyrics as inspired by Clipse and Newham Generals.
+The duo has been noted for their eclectic lyrical content, which has been characterized as "bookish rhymes covering everything from personal insecurities and punk icon Poly Styrene to their beloved dogs".